kaihendry/dabase.com/content/blog/code-editing-2022.md

 ---
 title: Code Editing in 2022
 date: 2022-03-13T09:12:07+08:00
-description: Use a linter, formatter, and LSP
+description: Integrate a formatter and linter into your workflow now
 ---

 When you code you need at **least two helpers** active on your buffer to assist